chenjianjx/sep4j/README.md

 ### Misc

 #### Best Practice for Date-typed properties during parsing
-A date column may have both String-typed cells and Date-typed cells.
+A date column in a spreadsheet may have both String-typed cells and Date-typed cells (common human error).
 You need to accommodate both.

 ```java